pkErbynn/IoT-WQMS/README.md

    - Josiah Terkper

  ## Deployment
 This extension is a project to improve our software development skills.
-Any suggestions or tips are welcome.
+Any suggestions, or tips as well as Pull Requests are welcome.
 Thank you.